pompos02/-Greek_Parliament_Information_Retrieval_1989_2024/README.md

 ---

 ## Polarity Tracking by Parliament Group
 Sentiment analysis is performed to measure polarity scores for political parties over time.
-The frequency of thepositive and negative keywords are stored and visualized.
+The frequency of the positive and negative keywords are stored and visualized.

 ---

 ## Results
-All results are stored in the `results` folder and include screenshots of the web application.
+All results are stored in the `results` folder, that also includes screenshots and a video showcasing the web-app.

 ---